jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0-14 Question to Introduce InstructLab.md

 # Question!

-- ### Who has experienced a Large Language Model (LLM) make some thing up - where the LLM got it wrong and perhaps just hallucinated?
+- ### Have you experienced a Large Language Model (LLM) make some thing up - where the LLM got it wrong and perhaps just hallucinated?

-- ### Who has not been albe to find infomration that they were looking for in an LLM - It had a gap in its knowledge.
+- ### Have you been unalbe to find infomration that you were looking for in an LLM - did it had a gap in its knowledge?

+---